 Finish with four to six inches of deep mulch to help retain all the moisture your Hugel Swales will capture.
 Rain moves down a slope and is captured by the swale and is absorbed by the wood core to be released as needed during drier times.

 When finished, move downhill and add a few more Hugel Swales to maximize your catchment and minimize your irrigation workload!

-Again, huge thanks again to Jessica for letting me stop by and if you have any questions or something I might be able to help with, please don’t hesitate to comment below or Contact Me directly.
+Again, huge thanks again to Jessica for letting me stop by, and if you have any questions or something I might be able to help with, please don’t hesitate to comment below.